Protect the Nest Frequently Asked Questions

-I have been exposed to someone who has tested positive for COVID-19.
-Do I need to quarantine for 14 days?
+A been exposed to someone who has tested positive for COVID-19.
+Does the student need to quarantine?

-Yes, the Ohio Department of Health recommends you quarantine for 14 days if you have been within 6 feet of an infected individual for a total of 15 minutes or more over a 24-hour period — with or without a facial covering.
+Yes, the Ohio Department of Health recommends students quarantine for 10 days if they have been within 6 feet of an infected individual for a total of 15 minutes or more over a 24-hour period — with or without a facial covering.
 If you think you have been exposed or if you begin to exhibit symptoms, you should contact COVID Support Line at 614.823.1586.

 What do I do if I feel sick?